Absorption cross section of regular black holes in scalar-tensor conformal gravity: General formalism

-where $S(r)$ denotes the scale factor and $f(r)$ the lapse function.
-Eq.~(\ref{metric2}) is asymptotically flat in the $D$-dimensional spacetime because both $S(r)$ and $f(r)$ equal one in the limit of $r\to \infty$.
-As we have mentioned in Introduction, the spacetime singularity of Eq.~(\ref{metric2}) can be removed, see Refs.~\cite{1605,2102,Pisin}.

-To study the dynamics of such a spacetime, one can investigate the simplest case: the minimally coupled massless scalar field.
-The dynamics of this scalar field is described by the Klein-Gordon equation,
+To study the dynamics of spacetime Eq.~(\ref{metric2}), one can investigate the simplest case: the minimally coupled massless scalar field.
+The dynamics of this test scalar field is described by the Klein-Gordon equation,

 The decomposition of $\Phi$ in the background of Eq.~(\ref{metric2}) has been introduced~\cite{2102},

 where $\mathrm{Y}_{\ell m}(\theta_{1}, \ldots, \theta_{D-2})$ stands for the spherical harmonics of $D-2$ angular coordinates, $0\leq \left( \theta_{1}, \theta_{2}, \ldots, \right.$ $\left. \theta_{D-3} \right) \leq \pi $, and $0 \leq \theta_{D-2} \leq 2 \pi$.
 With the help of Eqs.~(\ref{KG eq.}) and (\ref{decomposition}), one can obtain the Schr\"odinger-like equation,